AndrewKaranu/ScamShield/README.md

 npx expo start
 ```

+#### Connect Your Phone

+1. Make sure your phone and computer are on the **same WiFi network**
+2. Open Expo Go on your phone
-Scan the QR code with Expo Go to run on your phone.
+3. **iOS**: Scan the QR code with your Camera app, then tap the notification to open in Expo Go
+4. **Android**: Tap "Scan QR code" in Expo Go and scan the QR code from your terminal

+> **Tip:** If you have connection issues, try running `npx expo start --tunnel` instead - this works even on different networks but you have to have Ngrok installed.

 #### API Keys